 What's the best way to pay from offshore?

 Here's a link to a currency converter.
-Currency Online offers this great tool if you wish to buy or sell currencies around the world.
+XE Currency offers this great tool if you wish to buy or sell currencies around the world.
 It's far cheaper than using bank transfers and allows you to save supplier details so you don't need to re-enter them each time.

 Can you send me some brochures?